 And there’s another thing that can get messed up when using deductive reasoning: the relationship between logical form (how the argument is put together) and content (what the argument says).

 The rules that logic provides for how to put together a valid argument deal with just that – how to put premises together to produce conclusions.
 Just like a drawer can be put together the same way, whether it’s made of pine, oak, mahogany, or styrofoam, logic tells us how to put premises together to build conclusions, no matter what topic the premises and conclusions actually deal with.
 This attribute is called topic neutrality.
+Validity is a about form, not content, so the rules that govern validity apply regardless of content.

 Our familiar example of deductive reasoning demonstrates a particular form.
 “All men look good with beards.
 I am a man.
 Therefore, I will look good with a beard.”
 This takes a general rule about all individuals of a certain type, and then applies it to a particular individual of a certain type.
 But I can apply that same form to information about any type of thing.
+The topic of the statements doesn’t matter (men, honey badgers, whatever); what matters is the relationship between the premises, based on the type of information they give.

 Since logical form is independent of the content of your argument, the same rules always apply, so you can use the rules of logic to help you make a strong argument, no matter what your topic.